header_slot_prep

 They edit out losses.
 But, that’s okay.

 Slot videos are meant as entertainment.
 Hollywood movies always end on a happy note.
 No one ever flubs a line or has a hair out of place.
-It’s with slot videos.
+It’s the same with slot videos.

 SlotBear videos are different because we focus on bonuses.

-We also try our best to be transparent about how much we spent to get a bonus AND what “method” if any we were using.
+We try our best to be transparent about how much we spent to get a bonus AND what “method” we were using.

 Our slot videos costs between $800-$1K to produce, so we have to take a chef’s “snout-to-tail” approach—we use everything in hopes that our videos will cover the expected 15% loss.